 I love the movies.
 For movies are the medium that can transport one in to a different world altogether.
 And I love going to the theatres.
 The large screen viewing and most importantly the sound effects gives me more high than anything else in this world.
 OK, next to Filter Kaapi and South Indian food 🙂

-- Power Cut – Yes, if power cut for that area is during any show, then there will be a disruption in the movie.
+- Power Cut – Yes, if there is a power cut in the area during the show, then there will be a disruption in the movie.
 You will have one “Yellow Bulb” glowing in the middle of a movie

 - And then there are very normal seats, rest room having a single door entrance, over priced food (for the quality), etc…